Silversea’s New Itineraries for 2025 and 2026 Introduce Dozens of Intriguing New Ports

 Porto Carras, Greece

 Developed on nearly 4,500 acres of gardens on the Sithonia Peninsula, Porto Carras is a five-star resort dominating the coastline just outside Thessaloniki.
-Guests can cycle through seaside pine forests, swim in secluded coves or recline with a glass of wine made from a local Greek vineyard.
+Guests on summer cruises can cycle through seaside pine forests, swim in secluded coves or recline with a glass of wine made from a local Greek vineyard.

 Cruising Mount Athos, Greece